axelGschaider/edWood/README.md

 4) COMPILING EDWOOD

-In order to compile the edWood will need to have scala 2.9.* installed.
-Go to www.scala-lang.org/downloads an follow the instructions.
+In order to compile the edWood will need to have scala 2.9.\* installed.
+Go to www.scala-lang.org/downloads and follow the instructions.
 Alternatively you can check the repositories of your Linux distribution.
 Note that the scala version in these repositories are usually a little out of date and the version 2.8 (or lower) will